-I turned out fitting everything else in one chapter.
+I ended up fitting everything else in one chapter.
 So this is the end.
 Sorry all the updates were forever apart, but I knew I would finish eventually...
 Thanks for reading!
 Hope the ending doesn't fall flat.
 Love you all so much for the reviews, favourites, and follows!

 Sherlock and Moriarty were still pacing around each other, talking.
 Probably it was great witty banter John was missing, but he was too busy thinking harder than he ever had before to hear any of it.